Welcome

 > back

+What is so special about the Clifford collection today?
 There are a number of reasons that make this collection so special.
 The herbarium collections were for the outset of great academic importance because of the link with Linnaeus and his Hortus Cliffortianus. > Read more.

 Another reason which relates to these collections is the use of ornamentation.
 Many of the collections are decorated with ornamental vases, labels (cartouches) and ribbons.
 This was done in such a way as to make it appear that the dried plants were standing in a vase.
 These ornamentations were only found in 18th century collections of Dutch origin.
 The occurrence of such ornamentations on herbarium specimens can also be used to date collections and identify the creator of a particular collection. > Read more.